Picchi94/ToDo-List/README.md

 _node server.js_

-The terminal output shows the port which running the ToDo List
+The terminal output shows the port which is running the ToDo List

 Your app is listening on port "number"